haproxy/haproxy/doc/lua-api/index.rst

   :see: :js:func:`TXN.reply`, :js:class:`Reply`

+.. js:function:: TXN.set_fc_tos(txn, tos)

+  Is used to set the TOS or DSCP field value of packets sent to the client to the value passed in "tos" on platforms which support this.

+  :param class_txn txn: The class txn object containing the data.
+  :param integer tos: The new TOS os DSCP.

+.. js:function:: TXN.set_fc_mark(txn, mark)

+  Is used to set the Netfilter MARK on all packets sent to the client to the value passed in "mark" on platforms which support it.

+  :param class_txn txn: The class txn object containing the data.
+  :param integer mark: The mark value.

 .. js:function:: TXN.set_loglevel(txn, loglevel)

   Is used to change the log level of the current request.
 The "loglevel" must